-The Corporation for Public Broadcasting (CPB) and the Public Broadcasting Service (PBS) are exploring the potential of innovative media formats for supporting young children's learning as part of their Ready To Learn Initiative.
-Funded by the U.S. Department of Education, the Ready To Learn program focuses on the development and distribution of high-quality media resources to support school readiness and early school success for all children and especially for children living in low-income households.
-The Initiative also helps parents and educators use the media resources well to support young children's learning.
+The Corporation for Public Broadcasting (CPB) and the Public Broadcasting Service (PBS) are exploring the potential of innovative media formats for supporting young children's learning as part of the 2020-2025 Ready To Learn Initiative.
+Funded by the U.S. Department of Education, Ready To Learn focuses on the development and distribution of high-quality media resources to support school readiness and early school success for all children and especially for children living in low-income households.
+The Initiative also fosters community engagement and intergenerational experiences to enrich parents' and educators' ability to use the media to support young children's learning.
 In its exploration of new media formats, CPB and PBS, in partnership with PRX, supported new content creators and selected public media stations to develop children's podcasts through accelerator programs.
 PBS KIDS has also been developing podcasts to accompany popular children's series such as Arthur, Molly of Denali, and Work It Out Wombats!